danielsomerfield/apigee-tutorial/apigee-tutorial/4-setting-up-snap-ci.md

 Once you have saved it, the pipeline will run and it should pass.
 If it doesn't, you can look at the logs and see why not.

 ### A Brief Philosophical Degression ###
 This is all well and good, but it isn't exactly comprehensive.
-At this point, I really need the automation running the full UAT.
-In fact, that's the point: if this were more complete application with many UA tests, running the UAT could take a long time.
-I might not want to have to run it at every check in.
-If I trust the completeness of my unit and integration tests, then I can run those locally and commit and trust that if I did anything dumb, the UA tests will catch it.
+At this point, we really need the automation running the full UAT.
+In fact, that's the point: if this were more complete application with many UA tests, running the UAT could take a long time. we might not want to have to run it at every check in.
+If we trust the completeness of our unit and integration tests, then we can run those locally and commit and trust that if we did anything dumb, the UA tests will catch it.
 At the risk of getting to deep in the philosophy of CI/CD: the point of the pipeline is to have a series of steps of increasing "investment", investment of time, investment of resources.
-As I progress down that path, my layers of tests assert, in effect, that I am willing to make a greater investment and proceed to the next step, the final step being live code in production (with all caveats about blue/green and canary deployments acknowledged) being used by my customers.
+As we progress down that path, layers of tests assert, in effect, that we am willing to make a greater investment and proceed to the next step, the final step being live code in production (with all caveats about blue/green and canary deployments acknowledged) being used by my customers.
 Which is why this one step pipeline isn't very useful.

 So let's make it better.

 ### Improving the UAT Task ###
 In order to run the UAT, we need to make our `uat` task self-contained, so we don't have to have a separate step to spin up the application.
-In order to do so, I can modify the `doFirst` task to do just that.
+In order to do so, we can modify the `doFirst` task to do just that.
 Admittedly, this is where we pay a bit of a cost for not using a deployable.
-At this point, if I had a web app, we could do this with the build in jetty task, cargo, or the third party tomcat app.
+At this point, if we had a web app, we could do this with the build in jetty task, cargo, or the third party tomcat app.

-But I don't and so we're going to build it.
+But we don't and so we're going to build it.
 In short what I am want to do is this:

-- Launch my Java app in an external process
+- Launch the Java app in an external process
 - Wait to make sure the app is up
 - Run the tests
 - Whether they pass or fail, kill the app

 #### Launching and Tearing Down
-Unfortunately gradle doesn't give much to do an async application launch, but it gives enough information that I can do it myself with Java's `ProcessBuilder` class.
-To do the teardown, I can create a task that will run after the UAT, whether it passes or fails.
+Unfortunately gradle doesn't give much to do an async application launch, but it gives enough information that we can do it ourselves with Java's `ProcessBuilder` class.
+To do the teardown, we can create a task that will run after the UAT, whether it passes or fails.
 Gradle gives us `finalizedBy` for this purpose.

 {% highlight groovy %}
 ...